panther-labs/panther-docs/docs/gitbook/alert-runbooks/built-in-policies/aws-s3-bucket-policy-restricts-principal.md

 | :--- | :--- |
 | **High** | **Low** |

-This policy validates that S3 Bucket access policies do not allow any principal for a given action on the bucket, in accordance with the principle of least privilege.
+This policy validates that S3 Bucket access policies do not allow all users (`Principal:"*"`) for a given action on the bucket, in accordance with the principle of least privilege.

 **Remediation**

-To remediate this, modify any grants in the S3 Bucket access policy that have `Effect:Allow` on `Princiapl:*`.
+To remediate this, modify any grants in the S3 Bucket access policy that have `Effect:Allow` on `Principal:"*"`.
 New, more restrictive grants may be needed in their place to maintain access.

 **Reference**